With China Tourist Visa Resumed,

 The Kailash kora usually begins on the western edge of Darchen.
 It is a mild and moderate trek for the first day.
 The altitude rises slowly and there are some mild ups and downs, which is easy to handle.

 You'd better begin your trek in the early morning.
-The tour vehicle will transfer you to the two prayer square, which is the beginning of Mt.
+The tour vehicle will transfer you to the two prayer square, which is the beginning of the Mt.
 Kailash trek.
 You may hire a porter and yaks to carry your day packs.

 Day 2: Dirapuk Monastery to Dzultripuk Monastery (7-8h, 18km, 550m ascent, 600 descent)